Uncertainty quantification for stationary and time-dependent PDEs subject to Gevrey regular random domain deformations: Acknowledgements

 \section{Acknowledgements}

 ADj and CS acknowledge support from DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Project B06.
 AZ is grateful for travel funding provided by BMS and DAAD making it possible to present some of the produced results.
-The authors would also like to thank the HPC Service of FUB-IT, Freie Universit\"at Berlin, for computing time.
+The work of VK was supported by the Research Council of Finland (Flagship of Advanced Mathematics for Sensing, Imaging and Modelling grant 359183).
+The authors wish to acknowledge CSC -- IT Center for Science, Finland, for computational resources.